 If you are a business owner in a country like Australia, New Zealand, United Kingdom, or Hong Kong and are looking to expand to the United States (U.S.), you may be wondering how you will be able to open a U.S. business bank account to run your U.S. operations.
-Banks in the U.S. have very strict policies and require certain forms of documentation when an entity that has foreign ownership, is opening a bank account.
+Banks in the U.S. have very strict policies and require certain forms of documentation when an entity that has foreign ownership opens a bank account.

 Once your entity is registered in the U.S., you may be wondering how to open a business bank account to conduct daily business operations.
 Since the Patriot Act as signed in 2001, it has become very difficult for a foreign owner of a U.S. entity to open a bank account in the U.S. without assistance.